Maenoyama Tarō: Retirement from sumo

 He became an elder of the Japan Sumo Association under the name Takadagawa and established the Takadagawa stable in April 1974.
-He produced such top division wrestlers as komusubi Maenoshin and Kenko, and maegashira Kiraiho.
+He produced such top division wrestlers as komusubi Maenoshin and Kenko, and maegashira Kiraihō.
 It was once part of the Takasago ichimon (group of stables).
 However, the stable became a pariah after Takadagawa ran for the leadership of the Sumo Association in 1998 against the wishes of the Takasago ichimon.
 As a result, he was forced to leave the Takasago camp.
 There was some belief that he would join the Dewanoumi group but instead the stable went independent.
 In December 2008 it was announced that former sekiwake Akinoshima would be his successor.
 Takadagawa stood down in August 2009 to ease the transition.
 The two swapped elder names, and he became Sendagawa Oyakata.
 He left the Japan Sumo Association in March 2010 upon reaching the mandatory retirement age of 65.
 He died of multiple organ failure on 11 March 2021 at the age of 76.
 After the family funeral was held, the Japan Sumo Association announced his death on 29 March.